-The arrival of Spring Equinox is supposed to usher in spring and the start of warmer weather, but sometimes, that’s not the case.
+The arrival of spring equinox is supposed to usher in the start of warmer weather, but sometimes, that’s not the case.
 There have been many notable springtime snowstorms across North America.
 In fact, heavy snow in April is fairly common in some areas, particularly those lying near the Great Lakes and northern East Coast, where leftover cold air from winter can clash violently with warm air rising from a nearby lake or ocean water.

 The transition from winter to spring can spawn some rather strong storms and given the right conditions, can also tap into leftover cool air from the winter.
 Here’s a look at some spring snowstorms that are definitely for the record books!